Resentment (Beyoncé song)

-"Resentment" is a song written by Walter W. Millsap III, Candice Nelson and Curtis Mayfield and originally performed by Victoria Beckham.
+"Resentment" is a song written by Walter W. Millsap III, Candice Nelson and Curtis Mayfield, and originally performed by Victoria Beckham.
+The song was later recorded with additional lyrics by American singer Beyoncé, who included it on her second studio album B'Day (2006).
 It is an emotive ballad whose lyrics detail a situation where a woman feels hurt and anger that her man lied and cheated on her.

-"Resentment" along with several other songs were meant to be on Beckham's solo-album, Come Together (2004), which was later shelved, leading the song to be included on the documentary DVD titled The Real Beckhams (2004).
-As the album release was shelved.
+"Resentment" was originally intended for inclusion for Beckham's unreleased studio album, Come Together, but was eventually included as a bonus feature on the documentary video release The 'Réal' Beckhams (2004).
+American singer Jazmine Sullivan also recorded a rendition of the song in 2004, which remains unreleased.